wedaa/LongTail-Log-Analysis/README.md

 IPs from your reports.
 (You wouldn't want to have your personal or work IPs exposed in your reports, now would you?)

+Copy the files to /usr/local/etc (Or wherever).
+See install.sh for details.
+You need to edit that before running it.

+Download a copy of openssh from http://www.openssh.com/portable.html#ftp Untar the file and modify auth-passwd.c to add the following line to the auth_password function(See the included auth-passwd.c file for exact placing) : logit("PassLog: Username: %s Password: %s", authctxt->user, password);

+Then configure, make, and install openssh on your server.
+I assume since you're interested in HoneyPots, you know your OS well enough to do this.

 Run LongTail by hand as the account you want it to run as to make sure it works.
 (And that it can write to